 - I did not read that you are taking an antidepressant.
 I would definitely consider this if you haven’t as the research demonstrates quite clearly that the strongest combination is that of therapy and an antidepressant in the approach to coping with depression.
 With the new medicines being introduced there may be one that suits you.

 - If you do not want to take an antidepressant there are several homeopathic or herbal alternatives that may be helpful.
 For these you will want to consult a registered dietitian.
 Many of the better health food stores have either access to a RD or make available such information.
-Here is a link to some interesting research by the federal Department of Health and Human Services on a supplement known as SAM-E. But please be sure to consult someone knowledgeable in these matters.
+There is some interesting research by the federal Department of Health and Human Services on a supplement known as SAM-E. But please be sure to consult someone knowledgeable in these matters.
 There may be contraindications if you are taking antidepressants already (or other kinds of medicine) or have certain medical conditions.

 - You may want to consider group therapy as a means of supplementing your individual therapy.
 Group therapy is different in that there is an interactive feature that can’t be duplicated in individual therapy, and it often provides a vehicle for support as you begin to make changes in your life.
 Your therapist may know someone he or she can refer you to in your area.